• Home

 Economic opportunity

-Right now, more than 3,200 signatures have been put to a petition to the Minister of Health for the implementation of a universal healthy school food program whose cost is shared with the federal government.
+More than 3,200 signatures have been put to a petition to the Minister of Health for the implementation of a universal healthy school food program whose cost is shared with the federal government.

 This is an official e-petition to the House of Commons — that means it was made available online on the House of Commons website after it was introduced to Parliament by MP Julie Dabrusin on behalf of Debbie Field, coordinator of the Coalition for Healthy School Food.

-An investment in a national school food program is an investment in children today and the leaders of tomorrow.
+Investing in a national school food program is an investment in children today and the leaders of tomorrow.

 Related Posts